krystek17/Kubernetes-with-Ansible-Vagrant/README.md

-# Kubernetes with Vagrant and Ansible
+# Kubernetes with Vagrant and Ansible (its needs an update)

 Git clone and run `vagrant up` to start playing with your cluster.